 And don’t forget about a Thanksgiving cocktail recipe, like this one for Pumpkin Pie Martini.

 And if you’re looking for ways to use up leftover turkey, don’t miss my recipes for Turkey Supreme and this one for Tetrazzini.
-Don’t miss this Turkey Barley Soup, great for leftover Thanksgiving Turkey.
+And take a look at this Turkey Barley Soup, great for using leftover Thanksgiving Turkey.

 Ingredients